CarlSmoky/signup_news_letter/README.md

 # Sign up News Letter

-This is Node.js and Express.js practice.
+This is a news letter subsctiion Sign up app using Node.js, Express.js, mailchimp API and Bootstrap5.

 ## Final Product